tango-controls/pytango/doc/howto.rst

     for the complete list of pipe options.

 **line 24**
     start the Tango run loop.
-The mandatory argument is a list of python classes that are to be exported as Tango classes.
-Check :func:`~tango.server.run` for the complete list of options
+This method automatically determines the Python class name and exports it as a Tango class.
+For more complicated cases, check :func:`~tango.server.run` for the complete list of options

+There is a more detailed clock device server in the examples/Clock folder.

 Here is a more complete example on how to write a *PowerSupply* device server using the high level API.
 The example contains: